Why Your Brain Creates Obstacles to Your Own Goals

 - What you consciously want

-- And what your brain is comfortable with
+- And what your brain feels comfortable with

 So you experience: